 If you’re a Birman parent—lucky you!
-These gorgeous purr-machines are always busy winning hearts with their beauty and affectionate natures.
-Cat parenting does come with a host of worries, though—especially if your furbaby gets ill or you’re concerned about congenital illnesses.
+These gorgeous purr-machines always win hearts with their beauty and affectionate natures.
+Cat parenting does come with many worries, though—especially if your furbaby gets ill or you’re concerned about congenital illnesses.
 In this post, we’ll explore the health issues Birmans are predisposed to.

 Don’t panic, though—just because Birmans are genetically predisposed to certain conditions, it doesn’t mean these conditions will definitely affect your Birman.
-It just means that the incidence of these conditions is higher in Birmans and it’s a good idea to be vigilant, just in case.
+It just means that these conditions are higher in Birmans, and it’s a good idea to be vigilant, just in case.
 We’ll also share the most common general health conditions to be aware of.

 The 14 Birman Cat Health Problems